Centreville Savings Bank Charitable Foundation

 Key Leadership:

 Harold M. Horvat (Hal Horvat) - President, CEO and Chairman of Centreville Bank.
-Horvat has stated: "Centreville Bank is deeply committed to the communities we serve, and through the Charitable Foundation, we strive to support organizations that make a real difference in the lives of individuals and families."
+Horvat has stated: "Centreville Bank is deeply committed to the communities we serve, and through the Charitable Foundation, we strive to support organisations that make a real difference in the lives of individuals and families."

 Paola Fernandez - Senior Vice President, Community Development Officer at Centreville Bank.
-Fernandez emphasized the Foundation's commitment: "These grants reflect our dedication to partnering with local nonprofits that work tirelessly to address community needs and life-changing work."
-Regarding the $10 million milestone, she noted: "Reaching $10 million in giving is a proud milestone for us and a reflection of the commitment we've made to the communities we serve and the important partnerships we've build with organizations who are working every day to remove barriers, uplift lives, and create opportunities."
+Fernandez emphasised the Foundation's commitment: "These grants reflect our dedication to partnering with local nonprofits that work tirelessly to address community needs and life-changing work."
+Regarding the $10 million milestone, she noted: "Reaching $10 million in giving is a proud milestone for us and a reflection of the commitment we've made to the communities we serve and the important partnerships we've build with organisations who are working every day to remove barriers, uplift lives, and create opportunities."

 The Foundation is governed by a Board of Trustees, though individual trustee names are not publicly disclosed on the website.